-Semester 1 Course Code SOC.401 Sociological Concepts Foundation Course Credits-4
+Semester 1 Course Code SOC.401 Sociological Concepts Foundation Course Credits 4

-This course is designed to strengthen the foundations in understanding the social concepts in sociological terms.
-This course will facilitate the students in comprehensive understanding and co-relating of the different courses of this programme.
+This course is designed to strengthen the understanding of social concepts in sociological terms.
+It seeks to facilitate a comprehensive understanding of these concepts to enable the co-relation of the different courses of this programme.

-Basic Concepts
+Unit I: Basic Concepts

 - Society

 - Community

+- Association

-- Institution and Association
+- Institution

 - Meaning and Types of Social Group (Primary, Secondary and Reference group)

 - Culture

 - Ethnocentrism and Cultural Relativism

 - Norms and Values

 - Folkways and Mores

-Social Institutions
+Unit II: Social Institutions